sharmaPushp/environment_and_run_scripts/README.md

   - Step 2 Testing if OpenSBLI/OPS environment is installed successfully

     Before moving to the next step of building, compiling and running a specific app in the OpenSBLI/apps directory, one can check if the code generation and compilation steps are working successfully or not.
-For this, a file named "**RunTests.sh**" is available at the main installation/environment directory, e.g., in this case, "/home/username/tmp/OpenSBLIEnv".
+For this, a file named "**RunTests.sh**" is available at the main installation/environment directory, e.g., in this case, "/home/username/tmp/OpenSBLIEnv/OpenSBLIEnv".
 So, you need to go to the tests folder and run the following "**RunTests.sh**" script using,

     ```bash
     # assuming under the environment directory
     cd /home/username/tmp/OpenSBLIEnv/OpenSBLI/tests/
-    ../../RunTests.sh -p
+    ../../RunTests.sh -q
     ```
-    "**../../RunTests.sh -p**" command, along with **-p** flag, will run a few selected test cases and perform all stages including generate, compile, run and then check if the run produced some sensible numbers for the particular cases.
+    "**../../RunTests.sh -q**" command, along with **-q** flag, will run a few selected test cases and perform all stages including generate, compile, run and then check if the run produced some sensible numbers for the particular cases.
 If the tests were successful, you will get messages like, "Passed all tests successfully".

   - Step 3 Generate C/C++ codes for an application